 Thanks to cognition (thought), we can effortlessly dream up solutions to whatever bothers us in real life.
 We can easily imagine perfect solutions in our mind’s eye, yet we are stuck living in our physical reality—the real world.
-We are trapped between the real world and a world we envision possible… the “if only” world.
+We are trapped between the real world and a world we envision possible… the ideal “if only” world.

 The Free Will of “I am”

-Like Schrodinger’s Cat, free will seems like it is there when you ‘look’, otherwise it is in a state of indeterminacy.
-In other words, saying or thinking “I am” makes the Schrödinger’s half-dead, half-alive cat of free will come alive.
-Saying “I (+ any predicate)” awakens the sense of free will.
-Does free will truly exist when I’m not saying or “I”?
-In these moments, it must be indeterminate.
+Like Schrodinger’s Cat (p.149), free will seems like it is there when you look, otherwise it is in a state of indeterminacy.
+In other words, saying or thinking “I am” makes the ‘half-dead, half-alive cat’ of free will come alive.
+Saying “I” plus “__(a verb)__” awakens the sense of free will.
+The sense of free will doesn’t appear until I think or say “I”.
+In moments absent of “I”, free will must be indeterminate.
 In other words, free will manifests itself in the act of observation of “I”.
-The Koan, “the sound of one hand clapping” hints one aspect of this ‘weirdness’.
-Or, perhaps even better, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”
+The Zen kōan (公案), “the sound of one hand clapping” suggests one characteristic of this weirdness.
+Even better, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”
 The reality of “I” lies in the thought of “I”.
-Without the thought, there is no “I”; just as without the listener, there is no sound; and without the eye, there is no color (1).
+Without the thought, there is no “I”.
+Likewise, without the listener, there is no sound, and without the eye, there is no color (1).

-The Arrogance Of ‘I Am’
+The Arrogance of ‘I Am’

 Heaven and earth can long endure,